elastic/apm/specs/agents/tracing-spans-destination.md

 **API**

 Agents SHOULD offer a public API to set this field so that users can customize the value if the generic mapping is not sufficient.
-This includes the ability to set `null` or empty values in order to entirely disable this field (e.g. in order to remove a node from a service map or an external service from the dependencies table).
-User-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.
+If set to `null` or an empty value, agents MUST omit the `span.destination.service` field altogether, thus providing a way to manually disable the automatic setting/inference of this field (e.g. in order to remove a node from a service map or an external service from the dependencies table).
+If set to User-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.

 To allow for automatic inference,